kjhealy/latex-custom-kjh/README.markdown

 # Summary #

 Some simple configuration files I use to typeset my papers.
-At present, includes some page layouts for the Memoir class and a style file for typesetting Sweave output using the Listings package.
+At present, includes some page layouts for the Memoir class, a biblatex format file for AJS-style citations (this is not finished yet), and a style file for typesetting Sweave output using the Listings package.